onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 - Market research on Flow transaction fees vs other networks
 - Assessed gas to computation ratio - fixed at 1000:1 for crescendo network launch
-- Handed over grant management and commitment projection tracker
+- Grant management and commitment projection tracker handoff to Michele from Kshtijij
 - Impact of 10x vs 100x transaction fee on partners’ annual costs

-*

 **This sprint**